apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

    operator and threshold, are to be evaluated before taking a scale up or down action.
 The default polling interval is 30 seconds.

--  Destroy VM Grace Period: The duration in seconds, after a scaledown action is initiated, to wait before the VM is destroyed as part of scaledown action.
-This is to ensure graceful close of any pending sessions or transactions being served by the VM marked for destroy.
+-  Expunge VM Grace Period: The duration in seconds, after a scaledown action is initiated, to wait before the VM is expunged as part of scaledown action.
+This is to ensure graceful close of any pending sessions or transactions being served by the VM marked for expunge.
 The default is 120 seconds.

 -  Create: Click Create to create the AutoScale VM group.